The City Museum, Cradle of Havana's Symbols

 Besides being a historical palace that today houses the Museum of the City's Relics, one of the most important museums in Cuba, it is also the most important work of Baroque architecture in Havana.
-It is located in the Plaza de Armas, in front of the Templete, the Santa Isabel Hotel and the Castillo de la Real Fuerza.
+It is located in Plaza de Armas, in front of the Templete, the Santa Isabel Hotel and the Castillo de la Real Fuerza.
 In its interior courtyard there is a statue of the discoverer of Cuba, Christopher Columbus.

 After 1920, it was assigned to the Havana City Hall until December 11, 1967, during the revolutionary period, when it finally became what it is today, the city's museum.